A Green Wedding

 The Rings

-I hadn’t thought about wedding rings and bands before researching the topic.
-It’s obvious now with the sourcing of precious metals and gem stones being what it is.
+I hadn’t thought about wedding rings and bands before researching this topic.
+It’s obvious now with the sourcing of new precious metals and gem stones being what it is.
 I took a step back and looked at my own ring.
 While it has no stones, it’s gold had to come from somewhere.
 Thankfully in recent years options have become much more abundant.

 A hard stop is needed as I could keep going... and I will in part two!